-The College of Education utilizes an electronic data collection system, LiveText, to collect data on key assessments that are embedded in each content and professional course.
+The College of Education utilizes an electronic data collection system, LiveText, to collect data on key assessments that are embedded in the content of each professional course.
 The electronic portfolio is the centerpiece of this system.
 Candidates begin building the portfolio upon entrance in the program and are expected to have completed the portfolio during the student teaching or internship phase of the program.
-Candidates collect data on student learning gains using teacher work samples that are included in the portfolio.
+Candidates collect data on student learning gains using the teacher work samples that are included in the portfolio.
 Data are collected and analyzed to assess methods of teaching and learning.
-The electronic portfolio becomes an electronic vitae as candidates search for jobs.
+The electronic portfolio becomes an electronic resume as candidates search for jobs.